A kidney transplant made Edwin’s life-saving work very personal

 “It seems a bit unfair that the recovery can be easier for the one that gets than the one who gives,” he says.
 “But fortunately she also made a full recovery in the end.”

-“I have always been proud of what I do, but the personal connection to the medicines and vaccines our bioreactors help to develop, is much stronger after my own experiences.
+“I have always been proud of what I do, and the personal connection to the medicines and vaccines our bioreactors help to develop is much stronger after my own experiences.
 They help bringing science to life,” he concludes.